OathPros/COMP3/source/patterns/feedback/banners.rst

 .. image:: /img/adw-screenshots/banner-dark.png
    :class: dark

-A banner is a strip along the top of view, which contains a title and an optional button.
+A banner is a strip along the top of a view, which contains a title and an optional button.
 They are used to communicate persistent states.

 Examples include indicating that an app is offline, or that a document is read-only.
 They can also be used to present supplementary information about special locations or content items.